RothAndrew/istio-practice/README.md

 This guide is written with the assumption that the reader already understands and uses Docker and Kubernetes.

+The guide has been developed using Linux.
+MacOS likely works fine too.
+Not so sure about Windows.
+Your mileage may vary.

 ## Prerequisites

+You need the following tools installed.
+Links have been provided to documentation on how to install them.

 - [docker](https://www.docker.com/get-started)
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)